EPCCed/2022-07-27-hpc-intro-online/_episodes/13-scheduler.md

 > On the login node, this script printed output to the terminal &mdash; but
 > when we exit `watch`, there's nothing.
 Where'd it go?
 >
-> Cluster job output is typically redirected to a file in the directory you
+> HPC job output is typically redirected to a file in the directory you
 > launched it from.
 Use `ls` to find and read the file.
 {: .discussion}

 ## Customising a Job

-The job we just ran used all of the scheduler's default options.
+The job we just ran used some of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
 The default options represent a reasonable minimum.
 Chances are, we will need more cores, more memory, more time, among other special considerations.
 To get access to these